 Location, location, location.
 Those are the three most important words when it comes to real estate, right?
-Well…yes, and no. When you’re looking to expand your business, of course location is very important, but there are other factors to also consider to ensure a successful building project.
+Well…yes, and no. When you’re looking to expand your business, of course location is very important, but there are other factors to also consider ensuring a successful building project.

 Whether you’ve outgrown your current space and need to expand, or you’re looking to start from scratch with a new, state-of-the-art facility, choosing a location is not always a simple task.
 Countless factors – natural, man-made, social and economic – must be taken into consideration.